 Look for warning signs in accommodation listings: If you’re booking accommodation on websites such as Airbnb, beware of listings that include the host’s email or phone number.
 These types of sites usually ban direct contact outside of their internal system to protect against fraud.
 Similarly, beware of any host that asks you to pay outside of the website’s secure payment system.

-Pay using a credit or debit card: If a person or company wants you to pay another way, such as direct to a bank account, this should set alarm bells ringing.
+Pay using a credit or debit card: If a person or company wants you to pay another way, such as directly to a bank account, this should set alarm bells ringing.
 If you pay this way and things go wrong, it can be impossible to get your money back.
 Whenever possible, pay by credit or debit card, and where you’re sure you’re not being scammed, you may use a secure payment service such as PayPal.
 If you’re using an accommodation website such as Airbnb, you should only pay using their online payment system.

 If you pay using a credit card you should be protected under section 75 of the Consumer Credit Act.
 This means that you can request a refund from the card provider if the company you bought from goes bust and you bought something that costs between £100 and £30,000.
 Paying by debit card may also offer some protection as you can ask your bank to reverse the transaction by doing a ‘chargeback’.
+You can find out more about credit card protection in our article Section 75: Credit card protections explained and about chargeback in our guide How to get a refund from your credit or debit card using ‘chargeback’.

 What to do if you’re a victim of fraud